Skip to main content

 Error handling

-In the event of an error during automation execution, the Error handling automation is launched by default, and then a response containing the error code and any message is returned.
-Errors resulting from business logic (e.g. failed data validation) return HTTP error code 409.
+If an error occurs during automation execution, the Error handling automation is launched by default, and then a response containing the error code and any message is returned.
+Errors resulting from business logic (e.g., failed data validation) return HTTP error code 409.
 Errors resulting from incorrect configuration return HTTP error code 400.

-If an Break with error block is used in the automation sequence, and an error code in the range 400-409 is defined, an error with that code is returned.
+If a Break with error block is used in the automation sequence, containing an error code defined within the 400-409 range, an error with that code is returned.
 If a code outside of this range is specified, HTTP error 409 is returned.